 2014 Mercedes-Benz GLA Class spy shots

-To compete against the likes of the Range Rover Evoque, BMW X1, upcoming Lincoln MKC and, to a lesser extent, the MINI Countryman, expect the GLA to be a bit more sporting in appearance than the average crossover, although engines are likely to be pulled from current A and B class offerings.
+As for the GLA, we already have a pretty good idea of what to expect.
+To compete against the likes of the Range Rover Evoque, BMW X1, Lincoln MKC and, to a lesser extent, the MINI Countryman, expect the GLA to be a bit more sporting in appearance than the average crossover.

 Other markets will receive less powerful units as well as diesels.
-An AMG version, most likely labeled a GLA45 AMG, is also in the works, and will be coming with the same turbocharged 2.0-liter four with more than 330 horsepower that will be fitted to the upcoming A45 AMG and CLA45 AMG models.
+An AMG version, most likely labeled a GLA45 AMG, has also been spied, and will be coming with the same turbocharged 2.0-liter four with more than 330 horsepower that will be fitted to the upcoming A45 AMG and CLA45 AMG models.